Are you looking for the very best tubes for your vacuum tube amplifier?

 The JJ, Tung Sol and Electro-Harmonics are designed with a plate assembly that is very similar looking to vintage Telefunken production.
 The plate is about 13 mm tall, circular, made of solid metal with a single round hole on one side and mica spacers on the top and bottom.
 The RFT and Tesla tubes have taller plate structures and mica spacers that come through the wall of the plate.
 This gives them a little more gain and sometimes a little more noise.

-The Winged C EF86 has a taller plate that is similar to the mesh plate you find on vintage Amperex or Phillips tubes.
-It is perforated metal instead of mesh but looks similar.
-If you want an affordable alternative to Phillips or Amperex, the Japanese Matsushita/GE EF86/6267 is the real deal with that delicate mesh plate.
-They were built on the same equipment as the Phillips.
-If subjected to vibration, I find mesh plates can be more prone to microphonics.
+The Winged C EF86 has a taller plate with mesh shield that is similar to what you find in vintage Amperex or Philips tubes.
+If you want an affordable alternative to Philips or Amperex, the Japanese Matsushita/GE EF86/6267 is the real deal with that delicate mesh shield.
+They were built on the same equipment as the Philips.
+If subjected to vibration, I find versions with a mesh shield can be more prone to microphonics.